Preventing Harassment and Discrimination: with Title IX/Clery

 It is the responsibility of everyone in the University community to maintain a campus environment that is free from discrimination and harassment.
 This online training program is available to all University of Pittsburgh faculty and staff to help you identify, avoid, and report wrongful behaviors.
 The program outlines basic legal considerations relating to employment discrimination and the University’s policies and procedures that prohibit discrimination and harassment.
-Access Preventing Harassment Discrimination.
+Access Preventing Harassment Discrimination: with Title IX/Clery.
 This training is only available to new hires at the University.
-If you are having trouble accessing the course, please contact email@example.com.
+The course will be available to all new hires within 7 days of their hire date.
+If you are having trouble accessing the course, please contact EEN13@pitt.edu.

 Preventing Discrimination and Sexual Violence: Title IX, VAWA and the Clery Act for Faculty and Staff

 This course defines key Federal statutes and regulations related to gender discrimination, sexual misconduct and sexual violence in an academic environment; incorporating Pennsylvania state specific definitions on domestic violence, dating violence, stalking, and sexual assault.
 It provides information to individual members of the campus community regarding their rights to safety, dignity and respect; while promoting bystander intervention, explaining reporting obligations and other compliance responsibilities.
 This training is assigned to departments as part of the University’s four year program.
 Our office will notify the departments when their employees are responsible to complete the training.
 If you have any questions, please contact EEN13@pitt.edu.

 Recognizing and Reporting Child Abuse: Mandated and Permissive Reporting in Pennsylvania